 the trailing (i.e. the rightmost) 32 bits shall hold the invocation field.
 The invocation field shall be an integer counter.

-For each encryption key EK (i.e. block cipher key) an invocation counter (IC) is maintained separately for the authenticated encryption and the authenticated decryption function.
+Each encryption key (EK) has two invocation counters (IC) associated with it, one for the authenticated encryption function and the other for the authenticated decryption function.
+The EK is for block cyphering.
 The following rules apply:

-when the key is established the corresponding ICs are reset to 0;
+when the key is established, the corresponding IC’s are reset to 0;

-when the authenticated encryption function is used, the corresponding IC is used then it is incremented by 1.
-However, when the maximum value of the IC has been reached, any following invocation of the authenticated encryption function shall return an error and the IC shall not be incremented;
+when the authenticated encryption function is used, the corresponding IC is used after which it is incremented by 1.
+If the maximum value of the IC has been reached, any further invocations of the authenticated encryption function shall return an error and the IC shall not be incremented.

-when the authenticated decryption function is used, the value of the IC is verified.
-Verification of the IC fails – and with this, the authenticated decryption function fails – if the value being verified is smaller than the lowest acceptable value.
-If the verification is successful the lowest acceptable value is set to the value of the IC verified plus 1.
+When the authenticated decryption function is used, the value of the IC is verified.
+The value must be equal to or greater than the lowest acceptable value.
+If the value being verified satisfies this requirement, the lowest acceptable is set to the IC value verified plus 1 following the use of the authentication decryption function.
+If the value being verified is less than the lowest acceptable value, the verification fails and so does the authenticated decryption function.
 If the value being verified is equal to the maximum value, the authenticated decryption function shall return an error.

-NOTE The maximal number of invocations is 232-1.
+NOTE The maximimum number of invocations is 232-1.

 The bit length of the fixed field limits the number of distinct physical devices that can implement the authenticated encryption function for the given key to 264.
 The bit length of the invocation field limits the number of invocations of the authenticated encryption function to 232 with any given input sets without violating the uniqueness requirement.